alco/gostart/README.md

 Soon, however, you'll want to produce a binary from your Go source that you can run as a standalone executable, without using go tool.
 Use `go build` for that, it will create an executable in the current directory.

 You can also run `go install`, it will build the code and place the executable in `$GOPATH/bin`.
 You might want to add the latter to your `PATH` environment variable to be able to run your Go programs anywhere in the file system.
+If you set `GOBIN` environment variable, then results of running `go install` will be placed there.

 ```shell
 $ go build